 1.1 The Lean Enterprise Architecture Development (LEAD) Method

 The Lean Enterprise Architecture Development (LEAD) method is a new style of EA approach.
-The LEAD consists of value chain based operating model and framework.
-The operating model organizes enterprise and its capabilities around value delivery chain, and the Framework with revised architecture practice support the organization to fulfill the design, development and operational tasks.
+The LEAD consists of a) value chain based operating model and b) framework.
+The operating model organizes enterprise and its capabilities around value delivery chain.
+The Framework, with revised architecture practice, support the organization to fulfill the design, development and operational tasks.
 The LEAD combines Lean and Agile thinking with overall, holistic enterprise development & delivery approach, which covers all the aspects from strategy planning to operations.
 The LEAD can be adapted to target area of any size: to whole enterprise, to business unit or other domain, to digital strategy planning and execution etc.

 In LEAD, all the relevant organizational capabilities related from management to operations are organized around the value delivery chain based operating model.
 Those capabilites cover management, design, development and operations.
 The architecture practice is involved into overall end2end delivery chain from “ideas to production”.
-This means a paradigm shift to conventional EA practice to new, modernized, lean and agile EA practice.
-Collaboration of multi-disciplinary roles & teams and architecture landscape visibility are the key enablers.
-The LEAD operating model is supported by the Lean Enterprise Architecture Framework (LEAF), which is made available with the help of EA modelling tool.
+This means a paradigm shift from conventional EA practice to new, modernized, lean and agile EA practice.
+Collaboration of multi-disciplinary roles & teams and architecture landscape visibility are the key principles and enablers.
+The LEAD operating model is supported by the Lean Enterprise Architecture Framework (LEAF), which is made available with appropriate EA modelling tool.

 The LEAD can be utilized for holistic enterprise development, as the LEAD covers all the relevant aspects from strategy planning to operations.
 Also, the LEAD can be adapted to target area of any size: to whole enterprise, to business unit or other domain, to digital strategy planning and execution etc.